with Magaloff and Meneses

 ''Every note of his is precise, the bowing always clear, every phrase

 is susteined with character; his sound fills the whole hall, thanks to his easy instrumentalization, and the phrase pulsation is exemplary: an astonishing lesson af musicality."Juan Rigoli, Tribune de Geneve

 Loguercio made his first appearance as a soloist at the age of 12, performing with the orchestra at the Conservatory of Milan under the conduction of Riccardo Chailly.

 He has an extremely natural rapport with his instrument, from which he obtains an expressive and generous sound; moreover, he grasps a vast repertoire, ranging from the pre-Bachian era to Alban Berg (and beyond).

-Mauro Loguercio has performed as a soloist in the most important concert halls, including the Queen Elizabeth Hall in London, the Philharmonic of Berlin and the "Accademia di Santa Cecilia" in Rome.
+Mauro Loguercio has performed as a soloist in the most important concert halls, including the Philharmonic of Berlin, the Queen Elizabeth Hall in London, the Concertgebow in Amsterdam, the Semperoper in Dresden and the "Accademia di Santa Cecilia" in Rome.